 Birthday Greetings RequestMilitary Service Retirement Recognition RequestWedding Anniversary Recognition RequestEagle Scout Achievement Recognition RequestGirl Scout Gold Award Recognition RequestEvent Welcome LetterFlag Order

-Flag HonorsThe Governor orders U.S. flags to be lowered to half-staff throughout Michigan and on Michigan waters in accordance with in honor of fallen Michigan servicemen and servicewomen.
-Additionally, flags will be flown at half-staff during periods of national mourning as proclaimed by the President of the United States.
-You can request flag honors and subscribe to updates on our Flag Honors page.
+Flag HonorsThe Governor orders U.S. and Michigan flags to be lowered to half-staff throughout Michigan in accordance with Executive Order 2013 -10.
+Additionally, flags will be flown at half-staff as proclaimed by the President of the United States.
+You can learn more and sign up for notifications on our Flag Honors page.

 Order a FlagTo order a flag flown over the Michigan State Capitol, please complete this online form.
 The flags are 3'x5' and are made of nylon.
 There is a certificate issued with the flag that certifies the flag was flown over the Michigan State Capitol.
 You may request a flag that was flown on a specific date, but it is based on availability and cannot be guaranteed.